lgallo95/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

 .map creates a new array
-.reduce adds all elements in an array
+.reduce adds all elements in an array into a single value.
 .filter creates a new array any data that passes the created function

 2. Explain the difference between a callback and a higher order function.

-Higher order function takes a function as an argument and a callback is passed to another function.
+Higher order function takes a function as an argument and a callback is a function passed to another function.

 3. Explain what a closure is.